khunspoonzi/prospective-plutus-pioneers/lecture04/1_Monads.md

 This can be contrasted with impure languages in which function results may (or may not) depend on variable mutations, state changes, or external inputs.

 On one hand, referential transparency is one of the key features that makes Haskell relatively safe, predictable, and easy to test.
-On the other hand, a complete exclusion of side-effects would make any programming language practically useless for any real-world application, such as those that deal with external input and output.
+On the other hand, a completely pure programming language devoid of side-effects would be practically useless for most real-world applications.

+As such, Monads in Haskell bridge this gap by allowing us to create a kind of container in which computations with side-effects can occur.
+We'll look at a few examples of how that works now.

 ## Monad: [IO](https://youtu.be/g4lvA14I-Jg?t=660)

-Haskell's IO monad provides one of the most common methods of dealing with an impure computation.
+Haskell's IO monad provides a means of dealing with one of the most common forms of impure computation: input and output.

 The IO monad -- a built-in primitive -- is a type constructor that takes one argument that represents the expected return type and is used as follows: